|Photo; KERRY FLETCHER|

 Kerry Fletcher writes:

-I need help to save the Murgatroyd's open pan works model which is currently on display at Weaver Hall Museum Northwich.
+I need help to save the Murgatroyd's open pan works model, which is currently on display at the Weaver Hall Museum in Northwich.

 This model is being taken out mid-March and I need help with funding to be able to dismantle the model, transport it back to Middlewich and re-assemble at the Victoria Building.

 I also need to be able to pay for the room hire costs, so we can do the model justice in its new home, once again welcoming visitors.